snezhig/obsidian-front-matter-title/test/docs/HasMeta.md

+---
+simple_key: simple_value
+title: TitleToReplace
+title_d:
+    deep:
+        level: Title on third level
+---

-this file has not meta
+This file has some metas